yasdel/yashardeldjoo.github.io/_pages/about.md

 <div class="news">
 <h2>news</h2>
         <ul>
+        <li><date>May-2021</date> The AdveRSe2021 workshop on Adversarial Machine Learning for Recommendation and Search accepted to CIKM!</li>
         <li><date>April-2021</date> Two papers accepted to SIGIR'21, one Perspective and one Full!</li>
         <li><date>April-2021</date> One paper accepted to the CVPR'21 Workshop on Computer Vision for Fashion, Art, and Design!</li>
         <li><date>April-2021</date> One paper accepted to the Italian Conf.
 On Cyber-Security (ITASEC'21)!</li>